LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Clients that support audio objects must at least support media types of `"audio/mp3"` complying with [RFC3003](https://tools.ietf.org/html/rfc3003), `"audio/ogg"` complying with [RFC5334](https://tools.ietf.org/html/rfc5334) and `"audio/webm"` complying with the [WebM standard](https://www.webmproject.org/docs/container/).

 Audio objects may also include a `"duration"` field with a string value complying with the [XML Schema 11-2](https://www.w3.org/TR/xmlschema11-2/) standard for duration strings as recommended in the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-duration) specification.
+Audio objects linking to live streaming content may use the string `"Live"` for the duration field or omit it entirely.

 Audio objects may include a `"preview"` field with an activity sub-object of type link, a URL string or an array of sub-objects and/or strings referring to a shorter audio file or files provided as a preview of the primary content.

 For example, the following would be a valid audio objects: